HuascarMC/vending-machine/README.md

 - Airbnb's enzyme
 - AXIOS

 **Improving** The project is currently running on the cloud, it may take a while to load as Heroku puts the dynos to sleep when inactive.
-Heroku doesn't render css well but one is able to launch both the server and the client by just clicking [here](https://vending-machine-server.herokuapp.com) and following the instructions.
+Heroku is not rendering css well but one is able to launch both the server and the client by just clicking [here](https://vending-machine-server.herokuapp.com) and following the instructions.
 If it doesn't load quickly, leave it for a while and then refresh.
 Try not to make too many requests at once as it can crash the server and it will need to be re-deployed.

 ![alt-text](/public/images/vm-screenshot.png)